polarityio/ironnet-collective-defense-portal/README.md

 ### Ignore Sub Categories
 The Sub Categories you wish to exclude from your search results.

-### Speed Up Search
-If checked, we will only search for an exact string match on entities, which speeds up the search at times up to 3x & can help prevent timeout errors.

-This does result in fewer search results.
-For Example:
-- ***Unchecked***: foo.com -> gets Alerts, Indicators, & Events for [foo.com, eu-1-foo.com, goodfoo.com ...]
-- ***Checked***: foo.com -> gets Alerts, Indicators, & Events for [foo.com] only).

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).

 ## Polarity

 Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
 For more information about the Polarity platform please see:

 https://polarity.io/